 The steelhead trout Oncorhynchus mykiss exhibit some of the most diverse life histories of any Pacific salmonid.
 Included in the diversity of this species is the variable expression of anadromous and resident life histories.
-The anadromous form may smolt and migrate to the ocean after one, two, or three years of freshwater residency and return to its natal stream after spending between one and three years in the ocean.
+The anadromous form may smolt and migrate to the ocean after one, two, three, or more years of residency in freshwater and the return to its natal stream after spending one or more years in the ocean.
 In contrast, the resident life history form, also known as rainbow trout, spends its entire life in freshwater.
 Our understanding of this species is further complicated by the fact that both forms can interbreed and produce offspring of the opposite type.
 While steelhead in the Yakima Basin (mid-Columbia evolutionary significant unit) are currently listed as threatened under the endangered species act (ESA), the resident form, rainbow trout, currently provide one of the best wild trout fisheries in Washington State (Krause 1991; Probasco 1994).
-Despite the fact that both forms can interbreed when in sympatry, they are managed separately.
+Despite the fact that both forms can interbreed when in sympatry, they are managed separately, and the diversity in life history expression complicates effective management of either form (Satterthwaite et al. 2009).
 The anadromous form affords federal protection under the ESA due to depressed abundance and poor adult returns.
-Management of the resident form is under the jurisdiction of the state in the Yakima River and is currently managed as a popular sport fish.
-Catch and release regulations for rainbow trout have been in effect for the main stem of the Yakima River (upstream from Roza Dam) since 1990 although rainbow trout in many tributaries to the Yakima River are open to lawful harvest under Washington State general harvest regulations (2 fish over 10 inches in length can be harvested daily).
-The flexibility in life history expression is thought to provide significant resiliency in unstable environments, although it substantially complicates our ability to manage them and further complicates the recovery of the anadromous form.
+Management of the resident form is under the jurisdiction of the state in the Yakima River and is currently managed as a popular sport fishery.
+Catch and release fishing regulations for rainbow trout have been in effect for the main stem of the Yakima River (upstream from Roza Dam) since 1990 although rainbow trout in many tributaries to the Yakima River are open to lawful harvest under Washington State fishing regulations (2 fish over 10 inches in length can be harvested daily).
+The flexibility in life history expression is thought to provide significant resiliency in unstable environments, although it substantially complicates our ability to manage them and further complicates the recovery of the anadromous form which is mandated under the ESA.

-The Yakima Basin Sub-basin plan (Yakima Sub-basin Fish and Wildlife Planning Board 2004a) identified several key uncertainties and prioritized research needs consistent with steelhead recovery in the Yakima Basin.
-In 2009 a final draft of the Yakima Steelhead Recovery Plan was developed that addressed key uncertainties associated with steelhead recovery in the Yakima Major Population Group (MPG; Yakima Subbasin Fish and Wildlife Planning Board 2009).
+The Yakima Basin Sub-basin Plan (Yakima Sub-basin Fish and Wildlife Planning Board 2004a) identified several key uncertainties and prioritized research needs consistent with steelhead recovery in the Yakima Basin.
+In 2009, a final draft of the Yakima Steelhead Recovery Plan was developed that addressed key uncertainties associated with steelhead recovery in the Yakima Major Population Group (MPG; Yakima Subbasin Fish and Wildlife Planning Board 2009).
 The Yakima Steelhead Recovery Plan was adopted by the National Marine Fisheries Service and was included in the Middle Columbia River Steelhead Distinct Population Segment ESA Recovery Plan (NMFS 2009).
 One key uncertainty identified for the upper Yakima steelhead population is the relationship between resident and anadromous life histories present in the basin.
 This is particularly important in the upper Yakima River because it supports a robust resident population (Temple et al. 2009) exhibiting some hatchery introgression (Campton and Johnston 1985) and the resident and anadromous forms are known to interbreed (Pearsons et al. 2007; Blankenship et al. 2009).
-The interplay between the resident and anadromous forms of O. mykiss deserves attention because it is poorly understood and there is a strong potential for the resident form to either contribute to, or to limit, the recovery of the anadromous form (Allendorf et al. 2001; Thrower et al. 2004).
+The interplay between the resident and anadromous forms of O. mykiss deserves attention because it is poorly understood and there is a strong potential for the resident form to either contribute to, or to limit, the recovery of the anadromous form (Allendorf et al. 2001; Thrower et al. 2004; Kendal et al. 2014).
 In addition, the interplay between the forms has the potential to confound evaluation of viable salmonid population (VSP) parameters (McElhany et al. 2000) including population level abundance, productivity, spatial structure, and diversity of the anadromous form (Mobrand et al. 2005).